How to open a business bank account in Hong Kong

 The above requirements are not all the requirements that the banks need.
 You need to provide the following things along with the above-mentioned documents.

 Having all the required documents does not guarantee a bank account opened, which you should not be completely dependent on.
-Due to compliance strict, Hong Kong banks require higher due diligence on the bank account opening, each bank makes independent decisions whether the account is opened.
-There are many troubles these days on setting up Hong Kong business bank accounts, which their applications may be refused by the banks.
-Let’s see the following parts about the difficulties and some points you need to consider and pay attention to.
+Because of strict compliance regulations, Hong Kong banks require higher due diligence for Hong Kong bank account openings.
+Each bank independently decides whether to open an account.
+Many businesses now experience trouble setting up a Hong Kong bank account, and banks often refuse their applications.
+The following sections discuss these difficulties and points you need to consider.

 Difficulties with opening a Hong Kong bank account